PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 you will see "Hello" get printed.

 We use the string conversion specifier `%s`.
 Makings strings is so common that nobody writes strings this way.
-Instead we have special syntax for strings.
+Instead we have special syntax for strings, which lets us use double quotes `"item item item"` rather than the clunky array syntax `{ item, item, item }`.

-Change your code to the following.
+Change your code to use the double quotes `""`.

 ```c
 #include <stdio.h>